-They needed a bespoke website to engage their target audience to participate in the awards process and vote.
+They needed a local website agency in London to needed a bespoke website to engage their target audience to participate in their awards process and vote.
 They dubbed the awards Depop Disruptors and tasked MintTwist with conceptualizing, designing and building the system from scratch.

 We knew that more than 90% of visitors to the site would be on a mobile device, so we ensured the site was fully designed and developed with a mobile-first approach.

-- Design and build a brand new site and voting system
+- Design and build a brand new website and voting system

 - Engage with the target audience to encourage them to get involved with the process

-- Plug seamlessly into Depop’s membership system to allow seamless voting
+- Plug into Depop’s membership system to allow seamless voting

 - Members know and love the Depop brand, so we needed to ensure the site adheres to it

-- Make sure the site feels a native part of the app process, since we forecasted 80–90% of visitors would come from the app
+- To ensure that the site felt a native part of the app process since we forecasted 80–90% of visitors would come from the app

-This allowed us to try many things creatively and technically until we honed in on something that worked incredibly well and looked fantastic, all within the confines of the Depop brand.
+This allowed us to try many things until we honed in on something that worked incredibly well and looked fantastic, all within the confines of the Depop brand.